Laksamana Do Re Mi: Plot

 The poor trio of best friends Do, Re and Mi live in a simple treehouse in the forest, where they work together collecting, cutting and selling firewood at the local marketplace.
 After they were driven out from their treehouse by the land owner they walked in the forest then in the night they hear a voice calling for help in the forest.
 Although they are scared that it is a spirit trying to trick them, they follow the voice and discover that it is coming from a bamboo tree.
 The bamboo tree is wounded, and asks them to pull out the spear that is stuck in it.
 They comply, and the bamboo transforms into a fairy princess, who explains that she is the Tuan Puteri Buluh Betong (Giant Bamboo Princess).
-When Do asks her whether she is related to Anak Buloh Betong (a character of S. Kadarisman's film Anak Buloh Betong), she explains that he is her father.
+When Do asks her whether she is related to Anak Buloh Betong (a character of S. Kadarisman film Anak Buloh Betong), she explains that he is her father.
 She thanks them and gives them each a magical item.
 Do receives a magic carpet that can fly, Re receives a telescope that can see anything the viewer asks of it, and Mi receives a harmonica that can give them any wishes they want.

 The trio decide to use their items to find their fortune.
 Re uses the telescope to find that the Sultan of their kingdom is looking for brave men to become his Admirals.
 The trio attend the competition that is being held to find the bravest and strongest men.
 Mi uses his harmonica to give the trio superhuman strength, and they win the competition easily.
 The Sultan, impressed by their feats, makes them his Admirals.

 As part of an assignment, the Admirals are sent to an ally neighbouring kingdom, Pasir Dua Butir (lit.
 2 Grains of Sand) that is under attack by Fasola, a former Minister of Defense turned traitor after his proposal to the sultan's princess, Princess Puncak Mahligai was rejected.
 In an act of retaliation, he and his army sack the entire kingdom, rape young girls, butcher loyal civilians and going as far as raze the palace to ground, an act that is considered brainless.
 He also hold the princess captive in his hiding place.
 After seeing his princess' distress through Re's telescope, the sultan then promises to marry his princess to anyone who slays Fasola.
 The excited Do, Re and Mi then sets out on their rescue missions.